RyanT5/prosper-website/content/senior-analyst-programme.md

 ---
-title: "Senior Analyst Programme"
+title: Senior Analyst Programme
-subtitle: "Greater responsibility with greater flexibility"
+subtitle: Greater responsibility with greater flexibility
 draft: false
 include_footer: true
 ---
 Our Senior Analyst Programme is available to Prosper’s Analysts who have undergone the Analyst Training Programme.
 The Senior Analyst Programme is designed to expand Analyst’s knowledge of Prosper’s investments and its processes as a fund and social enterprise.
 Rather than working through a syllabus, Senior Analysts work on projects which may relate to all areas of Prosper’s operations.
 Senior Analysts work closely with the Management Team, with greater independence and have the opportunity to make their own impact on Prosper’s activities.

 ![Some of our senior analysts](/images/senior-session.JPG)